Ranking the Fast and the Furious films

 Director: Justin Lin

-With more of a spin-off feeling, “Tokyo Drift” boasts more style for sure than “2 Fast and 2 Furious” but still cannot compensate it under a blunt and unoriginal story.
-Justin Lin as the newcomer director has relatively no plot material to work with and the fish out of water trope is stuck in banal mode with an rather blunt main lead.
-Lucas Black looks way too old to be in high school, his acting leaving a lot to be desired.
-Still, the change of setting is intriguing: the neon scorched streets of Tokyo is a pretty inspiring environment and Lin showcases some skill in the handling of the racing sequences.
-But the film’s most important advantage is the introduction of fan favourite Han who would come back from the dead.
+Feeling more than a spin-off of the series than a fully fledged film, “Tokyo Drift” boasts more style for sure than “2 Fast and 2 Furious” and less emphasis on computer generated cars.
+Yet, its story is as blunt and generic as they come.
+Justin Lin as the newcomer director has relatively no plot material to work with and the fish out of water trope is stuck in banal mode.
+Lucas Black as the protagonist looks way too old to be in high school, his acting leaving a lot to be desired and only Sung Kang as Han is perhaps the most valuable asset here, something that future films will capitalize later on.
+Still, the change of setting is intriguing: the neon-drenched streets of Tokyo are a pretty inspiring environment and Lin showcases some skill in the handling of the racing, sorry drifting sequences.

 Car mayhem: